Each Day of a Week is dedicated to Hindu God

 In Hinduism, each day of a week is dedicated to a particular god in the Hindu pantheon.
 Apart from the special Vratas and Upvaas, many Hindus also fast on a particular day in a week.
 Each day in a week has a specialty and there are numerous folklores associated with the fasting observed on the days of a week.

 Those people who undertake fast on the day only eat food once that too before sunset.
-Salt, oil and fried food items are avoided.
+Salt, oily, and fried food items are avoided.
 Red color flowers are offered while praying.
-Red color sandalwood paste is applied as tilak on forehead.
+Red color sandalwood paste is applied as a tilak on the forehead.

-Extra care is given on cleanliness of the body and surrounding.
+Extra care is given to the cleanliness of the body and surroundings.
 It is believed that Ravivar Vrat will help in fulfilling desires.
-People with skin diseases observe the Vrat to get relief.
+People with skin diseases observe the Vrat get relief.
 Many devotees also give alms on the day.

 Monday is dedicated to Lord Shiva.
 It is said that Lord Shiva is easily pleased.
 Therefore many people observe Upvaas on Monday.
 Those devotees observing fast only eat food once.
 People visit Lord Shiva shrines and conduct pujas, especially, Ardhanarishwara puja.

 The mantra ‘Om Namah Shivaya’ is chanted continuously.
 Siva devotees also read Shiva Purana.
-Unmarried women observe the Vrat to get good husbands.
-Others observe it for a happy and prosperous family life.
+Unmarried women observe the Vrat get good husbands.
+Others observe it for happy and prosperous family life.

 Mangalvar Vrat is observed by those couples who wish to have a son.
 Other benefits include happiness in the family.
 People who believe in astrology observe fast to alleviate the harmful effects associated with the planet mangal or mars.